-We source our pasture-raised eggs and milk for our products from our network of small family farms.
-The price we pay to purchase shell eggs from farmers fluctuates based on pallet weight, and under our buy-sell contracts, which account for 98% of the laying hens in our network of family farms as of December 27, 2020, the price we pay is also indexed quarterly in arrears for changes in feed cost, which may cause our agreed-upon pricing under these contracts to fluctuate on a quarterly basis.
+We source our eggs and cream for our products from our network of family farms.
+The price we pay to purchase shell eggs from farmers fluctuates based on pallet weight, and under our buy-sell contracts, which account for 98% of the laying hens in our network of family farms as of December 26, 2021, the price we pay is also indexed quarterly in arrears for changes in feed cost, which may cause our agreed-upon pricing under these contracts to fluctuate on a quarterly basis.
 Under the remainder of our contracts, we are directly responsible for purchasing feed.
 Either type of contract subjects us to risk of price fluctuations in feed ingredients, primarily consisting of corn and soy.
+The price we pay for cream is subject to butter commodity fluctuations.
 We do not attempt to hedge against fluctuations in the prices of these ingredients by using future, forward, option or other derivative instruments.
-A hypothetical 10% increase or decrease in the weighted-average cost of these ingredients as of December 27, 2020 would have resulted in an increase or decrease to cost of sales for the year ended December 27, 2020 of approximately \$3.4 million.
+A hypothetical 10% increase or decrease in the weighted-average cost of these ingredients across our product lines as of December 26, 2021 would have resulted in an increase or decrease to cost of sales for the year ended December 26, 2021 of approximately \$4.9 million.
 We strive to offset the impact of ingredient cost increases with a combination of cost savings initiatives and efficiencies and price increases to our customers.